 Essentially, everyone has agreed on the types of information to include with data packets (i.e. like an address) and the way of formatting that information so everyone can read it.

 You’ve probably heard of IP addresses before.
 An IP address is the unique identifier that every computer has, much like an address in real life.
 The Internet Protocol (IP) is the most basic level of messaging protocol.
 Using just 20 bytes of data it includes things like the destination IP address and the sender IP address, among a few other things.

 There are two types of Internet Protocol traffic and they are User Datagram Protocol (UDP) and Transmission Control Protocol (TCP).

 UDP is for fast, efficient transmission but it’s only single direction.
 UDP sends a bunch of packets out and then it’s done.
 TCP takes slightly longer, but it’s more reliable because it’s bi-directional.
 This means that there’s confirmation that the message was received on the other end.

 However, there are many other features/benefits that you might want when sending data.
 UDP and TCP represent the most basic level, but other protocols can be built on top of them because you may have specific needs for your application, which is why…

-When it comes to the Internet of Things, there’s such a wide variety of applications and use cases.
+When it comes to the Internet of Things, there’s a wide variety of applications.
 The great potential of IoT is extremely exciting, but it also means that there’s no one-size-fits-all solution.
 Different IoT applications require different hardware, software, connectivity, and messaging protocols.